Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 10. Increased need for traceability and transparency within supply chains

 This trend is becoming more important as a result of EU regulation on environmental sustainability.
 In particular, the European Green Deal and the Directive on corporate sustainability due diligence require European companies to identify, and where necessary prevent or mitigate, any adverse impacts along their supply chains in regard to human rights and the environment.
-This regulation means that importers will be obligated to carry out due diligence investigations in regard to their suppliers.
+This regulation means that importers will be obligated to carry out due diligence investigations on their suppliers.
 As an exporter, you will be required to provide information on your environmental and social impact.

 Tips: